curthayman/scanips/README.md

 Perform a SYN ACK scan on an IP address: python scanips.py and choose option 1.
 Perform a UDP scan on an IP address: python scanips.py and choose option 2.
 Perform a comprehensive scan on an IP address: python scanips.py and choose option 3.
+Perform a Vulnerability Scan on an IP address or domain name: python scanips.py and choose option 8
 # Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.
 # License